 Some older adults are conned into thinking that they’ll “win big.”
 The problem?
 Swindlers deceive their victims into believing that they must first pay to succeed.

-Another type of puzzle scam, where free sudoku and other puzzle games are promised, causes malware to be installed on the older adult’s computer.
+Another type of puzzle scam, where free Sudoku and other puzzle games are promised, causes malware to be installed on the older adult’s computer.
 The malware collects sensitive financial and personal information and transmits it to the scammer.

-7. Government imposter scams
+7. Government impostor scams

 Fraudsters use technology to make their phone numbers appear to be coming from these legitimate organizations.